deweysasser/ecs-template/README.md

 Run 'make' twice (with a long delay in between)

+When done, you'll have a cluster with 2 services: a jenkins (singleton container) and a web server (2 containers).
+Both services put their data in EFS.

 Unfortunately, due to the asynchronous nature of cloudformation and the peduclarities of aws cli updates (e.g. missing 'stack-create-complete' commands), it is not straigt-forward to wait